When you start a writing blog, there’s only a couple ways to start interacting with other writers and readers:

 This page is hard to navigate; to find the most recent challenge, you’ll need to have some reading glasses on and scroll through the recent posts on the left side of the page.
 However, every Thursday a new prompt from Kristian surfaces, and the participants seem to have fun!
 The Haunted Wordsmith makes roundups.

-On Hiatus prompts are those that have missed 3 or more predicted prompt postings when I check up on them.
+On Hiatus prompts are those that have missed 3 or more predicted prompt postings (or a month without a post, if it’s a monthly or biweekly posting) when I check up on them.
 The dates are the dates I decided to move them into the Hiatus category, not the dates they went on Hiatus.

-A relatively new, tight-knit community based around a photo challenge.
+A sadly short-lived photo challenge.
 The photos are all royalty free, so you can feel good that research has been done to give you something you’re allowed to use.

 Flash Fiction for Aspiring Writers (Legacy as of 1/2019)